Yanfenglong/Python2021/Functional and logic programming.md

 First click Jupter Notebook label, and it will jump a website page.
 In this website ,we  select a path in our computer.
 In my computer I select Desktop/Code/Python/Py2021.
 You can select any path at will.

-And select New/Python3 button/ And then rename it --Lesson-1
+And select New/Python3 button/ then rename it --Lesson-1

 interactive programming ：Run the code in cmd